The roux en y gastric bypass has evolved over the last 50 years.

 Creating the gastric bypass involves joining small bowel to a small stomach created from the original stomach.
 Food and fluid mixes with digestive juices from the bypassed stomach and small bowel via a second join further down.

-This results in restriction of oral intake, someof nutrients, and alterations to gut hormone action on the bowel.
+This results in restriction of oral intake, some malabsorption of nutrients, and alterations to gut hormone action on the bowel.

 Weight loss is achieved through the combination of the above actions.

-On average, you will lose 70% of your.
+On average, you will lose 70% of your excess weight.

 Some of the specific complications of laparoscopic roux en y gastric bypass include: